git-town/action/README.md

     history-limit: '500' # Only fetch the latest 500 closed pull requests
 ```

-> [!NOTE]
+> [!WARNING]
+> You may encounter inaccuracies in the visualization when customizing `history-limit` as
-> This only applies to closed pull requests.
-Open pull requests will be completely fetched
+> open pull requests may refer to closed pull requests not fetched within the configured
-> regardless of the `history-limit`.
+> limits.

 ## Reference